neloefm1/SenseFOG-Documentation/Instructions.md

-The following table represents the order used for preprocessing the data:
+The following outline represents the order used for preprocessing the data:
+>> Each matlab script requires the specification of the matlab search path so that the script can draw from raw or preprocessed data.
+>> As such, a pop-up window will appear at the beginning of most scripts where users can define the search path: Example: /Downloads/SenseFog-main/sub-01/ses-walk

 ## 1.0 Preprocessing
 Explain here what is to be expected to be done, interations of code and expected output of the codes.